mdonahue-godaddy/k6-web-dashboard-example/README.md

 This repsitory is one example of how you can implement a simple and purely open source instance of K6 with the xk6 web dashboard extension within a GitHub CI/CD workflow.
 There are many other ways to effectively use k6.
 Please see the [Additional Resources](#additional-resources) section below for more resources.

-`NOTE: This example uses TypeScript to generate JavaScript code that is compiled dynamically by k6 and ran internally within k6.
-You can just use JavaScript directly.`
+`NOTE: This example uses TypeScript which is compiled into JavaScript.
+You can use JavaScript directly if you prefer.`

 ## Setup